-The other day I sat through a bunch of presentations from companies selling their products.
+For example, the other day I sat through a bunch of sales presentations as a part of a teaching program.

-Every one of them, without exception, talked about themselves and what they do.
+Every one of these companies, without exception, droned on about themselves and what they do.

 And despite the intent to interest me in their products, I had to work to figure out how I could use them, what it would mean for my business.
 Afterward, I left tired, uninterested and now can barely remember any of the presenters.

-Here is the key: your prospects, in this case, me, exist in their world.
-They live in a place where certain things are possible.
 That world is not complete, and they are missing something.
-They may or may not know it, but they don’t know how to make it complete.
+They may or may not know it, but they definitely don’t know how to make it complete.

-You exist in your world where different things are possible – you have solutions or plans or products that solve a problem for your them.
+You exist in your world where different things are possible – you have a solutions that solves a problem for your them.

 The challenge is that the two worlds don’t intersect.
 They know nothing about your world.
 There is no common ground.

-You want to do this following the three rules: you can’t just explain to them that you have a great solution, they will tune out in a heartbeat.
+Start by following the three rules: and remember that you can’t explain to them that you have a great solution, they will tune out in a heartbeat.

 They don’t care about you; it is never about you.